Deepest Cuts for Benders Decomposition: Introduction

-We depart from these studies by \begin{inparaenum}[(i)] \item taking the ``depth'' of the candidate cuts explicitly into account, \item providing a unifying framework for producing deep optimality and feasibility cuts, and \item introducing Benders distance functions that bring several cut selection strategies under one umbrella. \end{inparaenum} We begin Section~\ref{sec:classical-bd} with an outline of the classical BD algorithm, which we then contrast to our alternative decomposition scheme in Section~\ref{sec:unifying-decomposition-scheme}.
-This paves the way for us to formally define what we mean by ``deep" Benders cuts.
+We depart from these studies by \begin{inparaenum}[(i)] \item taking the ``depth'' of the candidate cuts explicitly into account, \item providing a unifying framework for producing deep optimality and feasibility cuts, and \item introducing Benders distance functions that bring several cut selection strategies under one umbrella. \end{inparaenum} We begin Section~\ref{sec:classical-bd} with an outline of the classical BD algorithm, which we then contrast to an alternative decomposition scheme in Section~\ref{sec:unifying-decomposition-scheme}.
+This paves the way for us to formally define what we mean by ``deep'' Benders cuts.
 In Section~\ref{sec:deepest-benders-cuts}, we introduce a procedure to produce a so-called ``deepest Benders cut'' by taking the Euclidean depth of the candidate cuts as a measure of cut quality.
-Then we extend the notion of depth using general $\ell_p$-norms in Section~\ref{sec:lp-norm-deepest-cuts} and provide a comprehensive study of the properties of deepest cuts in Section~\ref{sec:deepest-cuts-primal}.
-In Section~\ref{sec:general-distance-functions}, we introduce Benders distance functions and establish an important monotonocity property tied to convexity that generalizes geometric distance.
-In Section~\ref{sec:reformulation}, we \begin{inparaenum}[(i)] \item present some useful reformulations of the separation problem we use to generate deep cuts, \item introduce distance functions based on linear normalization functions, and \item present several ways of deriving effective normalization coefficients for our linear normalization functions, which connect our method to other cut selection strategies by \cite{fischetti2010note}, \cite{magnanti1981accelerating} and \cite{conforti2019facet}. \end{inparaenum} Next, we introduce our Guided Projections Algorithm (GPA) in Section~\ref{sec:guided_projections_algorithm}, which leverages combinatorial structure to further accelerate deep cut generation.
-Then, in Section~\ref{sec:computational-experiments}, we run computational experiments on the capacitated facility location problem to test the performance of Bender's cuts generated using several families of distance functions and demonstrate that deepest cuts produced using GPA require $1/3$ the number of cuts and $1/2$ the runtime of classical Benders cuts.
-Finally, we summarize our conclusions in Section~\ref{sec:conclusions}.
+Then we extend the notion of depth using general $\ell_p$-norms in Section~\ref{sec:lp-norm-deepest-cuts} and study the properties of deepest cuts in Section~\ref{sec:deepest-cuts-primal}.

+In Section \ref{sec:normalized-distance-functions} we introduce normalized distance functions which replace the $\ell_p$-norm in the denominator of the distance function with a general positive homogeneous normalization function.
+As a special case, we introduce projective distance functions in Section \ref{sec:projective} and show that they admit a simple characterization of the distance to a candidate hyperplane through the gradient of the normalization function.
+In Section \ref{sec:linear_pseudonorms} we introduce distance functions based on linear normalization functions and present several ways of deriving effective normalization coefficients for these linear normalization functions, which connect our method to other cut selection strategies by \cite{fischetti2010note}, \cite{magnanti1981accelerating} and \cite{conforti2019facet}.